Accuratai/pod-ios/README.md

 Accurat.shared.stopTracking()
 ```

-### Stop Tracking (optional)
+### Receive location updates (optional)

 Receive a callback when the SDK receives a new location.
-The array will at least contain one location that represents the current position.:
+The array will at least contain one location that represents the current position:

 ```swift
 Accurat.shared.onLocationUpdate(callback: (([CLLocation]) -> Void)?)